Kees Posthumus: Biography

 Kees Posthumus was born in Harlingen, Friesland, as the son of a wholesaler in wood.
 He attended HBS and then went on to study chemistry at the University of Groningen.
 He attained his propaedeuse there, whereupon he moved to the University of Leiden to continue his studies.
 While there he came into contact with Albert Einstein (who was a guest lecturer there) and with Johan Huizinga (through the rowing club).
 Upon gaining his engineering degree he took a teaching position at the Christian HBS in Leiden, while working on his doctorate under prof.dr.
 F.A..
 Schreinemakers.
 While at the HBS he also made use of the HBS' lab to do experiments for his thesis; he was promoted in 1929 on the topic of Explosion areas in gaseous mixtures.

 He left for the Dutch East Indies soon after his promotion, to teach chemistry at the Christian Lyceum of Bandung.
 He later became rector of the school.
 He published an article in De Gids in 1940 that is known as Posthumus' Law nowadays.
 In 1941 he was appointed extraordinary professor of the Technische Hogeschool Bandung.
 After the start of the Japanese occupation Posthumus was first interned at Bandung prison, then at the Cimahi concentration camp.
 He kept on teaching during his imprisonment.

 After the Japanese surrender Posthumus became head of the Netherlands Government Information Service in India; in March 1946, he was made chairman of the Department of Technical Sciences at the provisional University of Bandung (housed in the facilities of the TH Bandung).
-In 1947 and 1948 he was a foreign correspondent for the Groene Amsterdammer and openly opposed the first police actions against the Indonesian independence movement.
+In 1947 and 1948 he was a foreign correspondent for the Groene Amsterdammer and openly opposed the first Police Action against the Indonesian independence movement.
 Following the independence of Indonesia, he remained at the Bandung Institute of Technology until 1955.